davidderaedt/Brackets-extension-toolkit/README.md

 To learn how to build extensions, choose `Open Extension Tutorial src` under the `Help` menu: it will open its own source code.

-###Installing Brackets extensions

-1. Download this extension using the ZIP button above and unzip it.
-2. Copy it in Brackets' `/extensions/user` folder by selecting `Help > Show Extension Folder` in the app menu.
-3. Relaunch or Reload Brackets (`Ctrl/Cmd+R`).